edthedev/edthedev.github.io/slides/btaa.md

 + One team we worked with was not keeping a backlog.
 + There was no way to decide what to work with them on.
 + We made keeping a backlog a requirement for our assistance.
++ Their team lead worked late into that evening to create the backlog - I know because I received notifications.
++ This allowed me to read along and figure out where my IAM expert, my pipeline expert,
 + Their work velocity improved immediately.

 Which backlog?